intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithimages.md

 For 3D images, we can support above operations based on ImageSet.
 For details, please refer to [image API guide](../APIGuide/FeatureEngineering/image.md)

 ## Caching Images in Intel Optane DIMMs.
-Here is a scala [example](https://github.com/intel-analytics/analytics-zoo/blob/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/inception/README.md) to train Inception V1.
-If you set `memoryType` to `PMEM`, the data will be cached in Intel Optane DIMMs.
+Here is a scala [example](https://github.com/intel-analytics/analytics-zoo/blob/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/inception/README.md) to train Inception V1 with ImageNet-2012 dataset.
+If you set the option `memoryType` to `PMEM`, the data will be cached in Intel Optane DIMMs.
 Before using `PMEM`, you need Intel Optane DIMMs(so-called AEP internally) hardware and [installing run requirements of memkind](https://github.com/memkind/memkind#run-requirements).